 DAVINCI DS [NASA Goddard]

-The DAVINCI+ (Deep Atmosphere Venus Investigation of Noble gases, Chemistry, and Imaging) mission will measure the composition of Venus’ atmosphere to understand how it formed and evolved, as well as determine whether the planet ever had an ocean.
+The DAVINCI (Deep Atmosphere Venus Investigation of Noble gases, Chemistry, and Imaging) (originally named DAVINCI+) mission will measure the composition of Venus’ atmosphere to understand how it formed and evolved, as well as determine whether the planet ever had an ocean.

-The mission consists of a descent sphere that will plunge through the planet’s thick atmosphere, making precise measurements of noble gases and other elements to understand why Venus’ atmosphere is a runaway hothouse compared the Earth’s.
+The mission consists of a the Carrier, Relay, Imaging Spacecraft (CRIS) and the Descent Sphere (DS) that will plunge through the planet’s thick atmosphere, making precise measurements of noble gases and other elements to understand why Venus’ atmosphere is a runaway hothouse compared the Earth’s.